 Before I get into our full Huttopia White Mountains review, let me give a little background.
 Huttopia is a family-owned company based in France.
 It was started with a desire to make nature comfortable and accessible for families.
 The inspiration for the brand came from the tents of the Canadian Trappers.

 Today, Huttopia operates resorts in Europe, China, Canada, and the United States.
-So far, there are four locations in the U.S., Huttopia White Mountains of New Hampshire near North Conway, Southern Maine, the Adirondacks, and Paradise Springs, California.
+So far, there are five locations in the U.S., Huttopia White Mountains of New Hampshire near North Conway, Southern Maine, the Adirondacks, Paradise Springs, California, and in Wine Country, California.

 Huttopia is designed to be family friendly, but is also a great option for couples or friends that are looking for a low-key getaway.
 At the White Mountains New Hampshire location, there are four types of accommodations.